A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

 \subsection{Symmetrisation of Symmetric Convex Sets Intersecting General Cones}

-Theorem \ref{twodim} (and Lemma \ref{rot}) alone is not sufficient for what will follow .
-Indeed, if we want to simplify the proof of the Gaussian Correlation Conjecture to a two-dimensional problem using the spherical localisation, we end up with \emph{spherical needles} which can very well be segments of length strictly smaller than $\pi$.
-Therefore we are obliged to consider the restriction of our sets with different \emph{cones} in $\mathbb{R}^2$.
+Theorem \ref{twodim} and Corollary \ref{rot} alone are not sufficient for what will follow .
+Indeed, if we want to simplify an $n$-dimensional problem to a two-dimensional one by applying the spherical localisation, we end up with \emph{spherical needles} which can very well be segments of length strictly smaller than $\pi$.
+Therefore we are obliged to consider the intersection of our sets with different \emph{cones} in $\mathbb{R}^2$.

-From now on, we will need to consider subsets intersected with various cones of $\mathbb{R}^2$.
-Our cones will all have simple geometry provided by the spherical needles of $\mathbb{S}^n$.
-Suppose we have a spherical needle $I\subset \mathbb{S}^1_{+}$.
+Suppose a spherical needle $I\subset \mathbb{S}^1_{+}$ be given.
 The cone defined by $I$ which is denoted by $C(I)$ is simply the cone in $\mathbb{R}^2$ with the vertex being the origin of $\mathbb{R}^2$, which contains the arc $I$, and the boundary of $C(I)$ contains the end points of the arc $I$.
 All the cones will be assumed to be provided by an arc $I$.
+For simplicity, a cone will be denoted by $C$.